 Concomitant carbamazepine, oxcarbazepine, phenobarbital, phenytoin, rifabutin, rifampin, rifapentine, esomeprazole, dexlansoprazole, lansoprazole, omeprazole, pantoprazole, rabeprazole, systemic dexamethasone (more than single dose), St. John's wort.

 Suspend if lactic acidosis or hepatotoxicity (eg, hepatomegaly, steatosis) occurs.
 Women, obesity, prolonged nucleoside exposure, other risk factors for hepatic dysfunction: increased risk of toxicity (monitor).
 Not for treating chronic hepatitis B; test for HBV before starting therapy and monitor patients coinfected with HIV-1 and HBV during and for several months after stopping treatment (discontinuing therapy may exacerbate HBV infection).
-Renal impairment: monitor CrCl and serum phosphorus.
-Monitor liver function before and during therapy for all patients.
+Renal impairment: monitor CrCl, serum phosphorus, urine glucose and protein before and periodically during therapy.
+Increased risk of hepatotoxicity; monitor LFTs before and during therapy for all patients.
 May prolong QTc interval with supratherapeutic doses.
-History or risk of fractures or osteopenia: monitor bone mineral density (BMD); consider Vitamin D and calcium supplementation.
+History of bone fractures or other risks for osteoporosis or bone loss: monitor bone mineral density (BMD); consider Vitamin D and calcium supplementation.
 Pregnancy (Cat.
 B).
 Nursing mothers: not recommended.

 Avoid concomitant drugs that contain emtricitabine, tenofovir, rilpivirine, lamivudine, or adefovir dipivoxil.
-Emtricitabine/tenofovir: Monitor drugs that reduce renal function or compete for renal tubular secretion (eg, adefovir dipivoxil, cidofovir, acyclovir, valacyclovir, ganciclovir, valganciclovir).
 Avoid concomitant or recent use of nephrotoxic agents.
+Emtricitabine/tenofovir: Monitor drugs that reduce renal function or compete for renal tubular secretion (eg, adefovir dipivoxil, cidofovir, acyclovir, valacyclovir, ganciclovir, valganciclovir, aminoglycosides, high-dose or multiple NSAIDs).
 Rilpivirine: Potentiated by CYP3A inhibitors.
 Antagonized by CYP3A inducers (see Contraindications).
 May antagonize azole antifungals (monitor for breakthrough fungal infections), methadone (monitor).
+May be potentiated by clarithromycin, erythromycin, telithromycin.
 Separate antacids (by at least 2hrs before or at least 4hrs after) and H2-receptor antagonists (by at least 12hrs before or 4hrs after) rilpivirine; drugs that increase gastric pH may result in decreased plasma concentrations.
 Caution with drugs with a known risk for torsades de pointes.

 Insomnia, headache, diarrhea, nausea, fatigue, dizziness, depression, abnormal dreams, rash; fat redistribution, immune reconstitution syndrome, lactic acidosis, severe hepatomegaly with steatosis (may be fatal), hepatotoxicity.